c3mohamn/portfolio/README.md

 ## Commands

+`npm run install-all` installs packages in all directories.

 `npm run client-dev` starts the angular client on port 4200.

 `npm run client-prod` builds the angular client to dist/app-nm folder.